 I have also been an alt-weekly news editor, freelance book & journal editor, freelance writer, and parenting blogger; this means that along the way I have written everything from policy reports and briefing papers to breaking news, political opinion, humor, and service-oriented pieces.
 (And that’s not counting the poetry.)
 I have particular bees in my bonnet about urban issues, housing, racial justice, parenting, and sex/sexuality, but that is by no means an exhaustive list.

 My biweekly column, Looking Up, ran for almost 12 years in the NY Capital Region’s alt-weekly, until the paper folded in November 2015.
-It won first place for best column in the national 2006 AltWeekly Awards, and I am working on bringing the archive over to this site in case the paper’s online archive goes dark at some point.
-I am still pondering my next move.
+It won first place for best column in the national 2006 AltWeekly Awards.
+I have brought some of the archive over to this site, and may post more in the future.

 I also founded the Sex-Positive Journalism Awards in 2006.
-They were wonderful, but a lot of work, and are sadly defunct.
+They were wonderful, and ran for a couple of years, but were a lot of work, and are sadly defunct.
 If anyone wants to take on resurrecting them sometime with my help, let me know.